crescentheaded/crescentheaded/README.md

-# Hello dear visitor ヾ(๑╹◡╹)ﾉ"
+# hello dear visitor ヾ(๑╹◡╹)ﾉ"

-This ~~social network profile~~ GitHub page is dedicated to the consequences of talking to computers.
+this ~~social network profile~~ github page is dedicated to the consequences of talking to computers.

-## — Whose talking?
+## — whose talking?
-*My* talking.
-I’ve never been good at maintaining carbon-based living form, but it seems like **interacting with technology brings me *genuine* joy**.
+*my* talking. i’ve never been good at maintaining carbon-based living form, but it seems like **interacting with technology brings me *genuine* joy**.

-So for as long as I live, I’m interested in having quality time with technological pieces, which results in me wanting to know how **to make computers serve me exactly as I wish**.
+so for as long as i live, i’m interested in having quality time with technological pieces, which results in me wanting to know how **to make computers serve me exactly as i wish**.

-## — Ok, so what are you doing exactly?
+## — ok, so what are you doing exactly?
-Lately I’ve been learning to **develop *software* using [Swift](https://www.swift.org/about/) programming language**.
+lately I’ve been learning to **develop *software* using [swift](https://www.swift.org/about/) programming language**.

-Even though I got mathematics and no fear of machines in the background, this is only the beginning of my creational journey!
+even though i got mathematics and no fear of machines in the background, this is only the beginning of my creational journey!

-I really enjoy coding on Swift though.
-Convenient and precise language.
+i really enjoy coding on swift though. convenient and precise language.

-## About what I produce
+## about what I produce
-In addition to my unironic excitement, I prefer to **share the acquired knowledge**.
+in addition to my unironic excitement, i prefer to **share the acquired knowledge**.

-Sequentally, the products of my tinkering will transform into an educational representation of my experience too.
+sequentally, the products of my tinkering will transform into an educational representation of my experience too.

-### If there is something big I want to share with Internet I publish an article.
+### if there is something big i want to share with internet i publish an article.

-So a link to my blog about my IT-journey is expected to appear here one day:
+so a link to my blog about my it-journey is expected to appear here one day:

 https://yesthisisthelink.verysorry

-### Additionally, you can see **the codes** here, on GitHub:
+### additionally, you can see **the codes** here, on github:

 https://github.com/crescentheaded?tab=repositories

-### **Documentation** for finished projects goes there:
+### **documentation** for finished projects goes there:

 https://thislink.doesntexist/yet

-## — You are weird.
-How do I convey this opinion to you?
+## — you are weird.
+How do i convey this opinion to you?
-No fucking idea yet (◞‸◟) I really expect myself to fill **the contacts in the profile** one day...
+no fucking idea yet (◞‸◟) i really expect myself to fill **the contacts in the profile** one day...

-Please keep in mind that **I also speak Russian**, so there is no problem in talking to me in it too!
+please keep in mind that **a also speak Russian**, so there is no problem in talking to me in it too!

-### Hope you find this page useful!  ヽ(*＾ω＾*)ﾉ
+### hope you find this page useful!  ヽ(*＾ω＾*)ﾉ